google-marketing-solutions/search_term_amp/README.md

 ENABLE_KEYWORDS : If true, new keywords will be enabled immediately.
 Otherwise, the keywords are added in a PAUSED state, which allows for a review prior to enabling.
 This is not applicable to negative keywords (which are always enabled).

-GAQL_QUERY_SEARCH_TERM : Ths is where you define the criteria for "High Performance."
+GAQL_QUERY_SEARCH_TERM : This is where you define the criteria for "High Performance."
 The GAQL query will be used to extract the applicable search terms.
 Levarage GAQL Query Builder to help you create a query with a different set of filters, if needed.

 LABELS : An array of labels to apply to the new keywords (recommended for monitoring & reporting).

 MAIL_RECIPIENTS : An array of email addresses that will receive the results email after the script is executed.
 No email will be sent if this array is empty.

-**Additional Parameters (for advanced use-cases)**
+### Additional Parameters (for advanced use-cases)

 IGNORE_WORDS : An array of terms that will be not be created as new keywords.
 This can replace negative keywords as means to ensure certain words and phrases are not used.
 Please note that this is a literal list, and only exact matches will be ignored.